 The judge in his latest case was amazed that the offender was able to secure bail in the last two cases and made the quick decision to revoke his opportunity to be freed — at least for now — in this one.

-At the Florida House Experience, we’ve been quick to publicize and support bills signed to treat drug offenders as sick people and not criminals, but drug traffickers are another story.
+At FHE Health, we’ve been quick to publicize and support bills signed to treat drug offenders as sick people and not criminals, but drug traffickers are another story.
 This arrest is a big victory for the law enforcement officials involved, as well the state of Massachusetts itself.

 If you or a loved one are struggling in a fight against addiction to drugs or alcohol, help is within reach.
-Contact the Florida House Experience to learn more about how you can start your road to recovery with us.
+Contact FHE Health to learn more about how you can start your road to recovery with us.